38°54'3.59" N -106°58'1.79" W

 This is the day to have a nice chill morning.
 And the day to scope out what breakfast options CB has to offer.

 While your third and final day might not include any physical adventures, it does include some pretty sweet exploring.
 Start by heading out of Crested Butte on Highway 135.
-About 15 minutes in turn left at the small town of Almont, onto County Road 742 (there may or may not be a sign for Cottonwood Pass).
+About 15 minutes in turn left at the small town of Almont, onto County Road 742 (look for the sign for Cottonwood Pass).
 Keep going on that road, keeping Taylor River on the left for another 45 minutes or so.
 Just make sure to watch out for cows!

 Eventually, you will get to Taylor Park Reservoir.
 This is a picturesque lake and one that is perfect for summer activities.
 It also offers up some of the best vistas of the nearby mountains - including North Apostle, Mount Harvard and Mount Yale (the last two being part of the 14-ers club).

-From the reservoir, turn onto County Road 765 right at the Taylor Park Trading Post (where you can rent cute cabins and ATV’s).
-Now the road becomes dirt, and a bit rough - this is a popular 4-wheeling spot in the summer and snowmobile park in the winter.
-Keep on 765 as it passes more cabins and rental spots.
-Soon the road will meander to the right, with Willow Creek running parallel to it.
+From the reservoir, turn onto County Road 765 right at the Taylor Park Trading Post (where you can rent cute cabins and ATVs).
+Now the road becomes dirt, though it is super well packed and not rocky at all.
+Keep on Rd 765 for another 8 miles or so.

-Before long you will get to your first ghost towns - the first of many on this quasi-step back in history drive.
+Before long you will get to your first ghost town - the first of many on this quasi-step back in history drive.
 The first one is called Abbeyville and the one right next to it (not that there will be a clear deviation) is Hillerton.
 While there is not much left today, Hillerton at least, was once a bustling town (it even had its own newspaper).
+To reach the ghost towns you do need to turn off the main road (the only right turn on the road) into a small mountain neighborhood.

-After checking those two out - likely seeing nothing more than a sign - you get to Tin Cup.
-Now this town is actually not technically a ghost town.
-There are still a few summer residents and even a few businesses - including a café.
-Tin Cup is a great spot for photos, capturing the Wild West spirit of Colorado’s famous (and infamous) mining past.
+After checking those two out - likely seeing nothing more than a sign - you get to the town of Tincup.
+Now this small hamlet is actually not technically a ghost town.
+There are still a few summer residents and even a few businesses - including an adorable café.
+Tincup is a great spot for photos, capturing the Wild West spirit of Colorado’s famous (and infamous) mining past.

-After Tin Cup, keep driving out on 765 (passing the Tin Cup cemetery along the way).
+After Tincup, keep driving out on 765 (passing the Tincup cemetery along the way - worth checking out for sure).
 You’ll head deeper into the mountains from here and up a couple of switchbacks.
 This area is full of ghost towns - all in various states of decay.
 If you look closely you can see a couple faint traces of towns such as Woodstock (which was destroyed by an avalanche), Quartz, Sherrod and Trimble Stage Stop.

 Including heading out on Forest Road 839 which will wind around a couple more mountains, up to Hancock Pass (where it becomes FR 299) before dropping down to Hancock, another ghost town.
 But what really makes this area cool is the fact that it lies along the Continental Divide Trail, and if you are up for a hike, you can head north on the trail for a couple of miles and check out the Alpine Tunnel - and the nearby remnants of the similarly named ghost town.